codecov/worker/README.md

 ## Upgrading Dependencies

-This repository uses `pip-tools` to manage dependencies.
+This repository uses `pip-tools` to manage dependencies, so make sure you've installed it with `pip install pip-tools`.
 To add or update dependencies, change `requirements.in`,  Then run

 ```
 pip-compile requirements.in